Dismissing someone fairly

 You must investigate fully and have a valid reason for dismissal.
 The employee could make a claim to an employment tribunal if they think they've been unfairly dismissed.

 Dismissing someone because they're disabled (this includes some long-term health conditions) is unlawful discrimination.
+Find out more about disability discrimination.

 Giving the reasons for dismissal